 One of the principle functions of the board is to monitor and evaluate the performance of the CEO.
-The chairperson's duty to oversee management is obviously compromised when he or she is required to monitor himself or herself.
+The chairperson's duty to oversee management is obviously compromised when he or she is required to monitor himself or herself; or when he or she is a non-independent director.
 Generally Catholic Advisory Services recommends a vote for shareholder proposals that would require that the position of board chair be held by an individual with no materials ties to the company other than their board seat.